 Tracy Neal is a Red Oaks Teacher at Stretch the Imagination in San Francisco, CA, and has a Master degree in Early Childhood Education from Mills College.

 Curious how other early childhood environmental educators document learning in their programs?
-Join the Natural Start Alliance and the Northern Illinois Nature Preschools Association on Tuesday, April 24, 2018, for a free roundtable webinar on Tools and Tricks for Nature-Based Documentation and Assessment.
+Watch this free webinar organized by the Natural Start Alliance and the Northern Illinois Nature Preschools Association on Tools and Tricks for Nature-Based Documentation and Assessment.